typhoeus/typhoeus/UPGRADE.md

 # Upgrade guide

-## To 0.5
+## 0.5

+### Options

-1. Fix the option names, because some were renamed.
+Fix the option names, because some were renamed.
 The errors should point you in the right direction:

 ```ruby
 Typhoeus.get("www.example.com", follow_location: true)